mgreenberry/MS2-Smart-Associates/README.md

 This [Bootstrap - Nav Bar](https://getbootstrap.com/docs/5.0/components/navbar/) page was used to produce the type of navigation menu I wanted.
 This was then adapted for my use.

 #### HTML
-All HTML code was written by the creator Michael Greenberry
+All HTML code was written by the creator Michael Greenberry unless stated

 #### CSS
-All CSS code was written by the creator Michael Greenberry
+All CSS code was written by the creator Michael Greenberry unless stated

 #### JavaScript
 The majority of the JavaScript code was adapted from multiple websites and sources.
-All is therefore credited within the JavaScript code.
+All is therefore credited within the JavaScript code as used.

 [Back to content](#table-of-contents)
 ## Acknowledgements